damian-kolakowski/intel-edison-playground/README.md

 A set of snippets how to develop Edison Bluetooth Low Energy applications using C programming language ( with BlueZ stack ).

+Snippets list:

+1. [DONE] How to advertise itself with custom name ?
+2. [NOT DONE] How to scan near devices ?

 ### How to build & run ?

 1. Download and install Intel Edison SDK ( https://communities.intel.com/docs/DOC-23242 ).